usnistgov/oscal-xproc3/tutorial/outline.md

 ### Equipment

+You will be happy to have a developer's or data analyst's setup:

-Command line with bash or Windows (cmd/Powershell)
+- Command line with bash or Windows (cmd/Powershell)

-File system browser i.e. Windows Explorer or Linux desktop
+- File system browser i.e. Windows Explorer or Linux desktop
   - or you are awesome with the CL!

-Programmer's text editor for light editing
+- Programmer's text editor for light editing
   XML capabilities are awesome but not essential

+- Web browser and other commodity Internet tools